SPGoding/spgoding.github.io/index.markdown

 SPGoding has a self-hosted [Weblate][weblate] instance.
 [Check it out][l10n].

 If you want to host your project's localization on this website for free, please [contact][contact] SPGoding.
-Generally any open source projects related to Minecraft are allowed.
+Generally, any open source projects related to Minecraft are allowed.

 # Posts